-4.5.1.2.1 Model building (using Training Mode and Auto-training Mode):

-In this section, the classifier optimisation and feature optimisation components are used to build the best model for the leaf image dataset.
+4.5.1.2.1 Model building (using Training Mode and Auto-training Mode): In this section, the classifier optimisation and feature optimisation components are used to build the best model for the leaf image dataset.

 Table 4.1 shows the number of extracted features from the leaf image dataset in the Training Mode and Auto-training Mode.
 In the Training Mode, 400 subfeatures (low-level and high-level features) are extracted from the datasets with 100, 200, 300, 400, and 500 instances.
 In the Auto-training Mode, the feature optimisation component uses a randomly chosen fraction of the training datasets to identify the most useful and practical features for training a model for each dataset.
 In this section, the ones that are more useful in training a model are identified as the best features for each dataset.
 For example, for the training dataset with 500 instances, only 20 sub-features are identified as the useful features.
 Extracting a subset of features in constructing a model is crucial as it can help to improve the accuracy and performance of the model.
 The selected sub-features can vary from one dataset to another as the selection process is dataset dependent.
-For instance, the eleven features (mentioned below) selected for the dataset with 100 instances can be different to the eleven features selected for the dataset of 200 instances.
-The selected subset of subfeatures from the whole set of features (400 features) for the dataset with 100 instances are the following:
+For instance, the eleven features (mentioned below) selected for the dataset of 200 instances.
+The selected subset of sub-features for the dataset of sub-features for the dataset of sub-features for the dataset with 100 instances are the following: